pehcst/pehcst/README.md

 I like to create interface prototypes and since I was a child I found myself in Front-End development. <br/>
 Self-taught by nature, I'm constantly evolving, always learning new things. <br/>

-👨🏻‍💻 I’m currently working at [Parfin](http://www.parfin.io) as Software Engineer.
+👨🏻‍💻 I’m currently working as Software Engineer.
 I'm also a startup lover. <br/>
 My 💙 is React.js and React Native.<br/>

 ## Skills: